Assistant Professor, Florida State University

-Shakespeare, Latinx Theatre, Spanish Golden Age theatre, LGBTQ theatre, gender and sexuality studies, critical race theory
+Shakespeare, Latinx theatre, Spanish Golden Age theatre, LGBTQ theatre, gender and sexuality studies

 Della Gatta is an active member of the Latinx Theatre Commons Steering Committee.
 She has worked as a scholar for the theatre for Shakespeare Center Los Angeles, The Public Theater, Chicago Shakespeare Theater, and Victory Gardens Theater.
 She currently serves on the Governing Council for the Association for Theatre in Higher Education (ATHE) and on awards committees for the Shakespeare Association of America (SAA) and the American Society for Theatre Research (ASTR).
 She is on the editorial and advisory boards of journals Shakespeare Survey, Teatro: Revista de Estudios Culturales, and for the Arden series on Shakespeare and Social Justice.